Explore the City

 Theatre and Film

 Do you like theater, improv, or indie films?
-Check out what our local theaters—Western's Performing Arts Center, Sylvia Center for the Arts, Mt.
+Check out what our local theaters—Western's Performing Arts Center, Mt.
 Baker Theatre, The Upfront Theatre, and Pickford Independent Film Center—have to offer.
 You can also get involved with fantastic communities like the Circus Guild, where you can take drop-in classes from Bellingham's best jugglers, acrobats, and storytellers.
 Want to see the latest Hollywood release?
 The Barkley Regal Cinemas has a 16-theater complex and IMAX where you can see the latest big-screen productions.

 Experience the Boardwalk